jm961/DevPath/src/data/guides/journey-to-http2.md

 There was extensive discussion on whether security (through `TLS`) should be made mandatory for `HTTP/2` or not.
 In the end, it was decided not to make it mandatory.
 However, most vendors stated that they will only support `HTTP/2` when it is used over `TLS`.
 So, although `HTTP/2` doesn't require encryption by specs but it has kind of become mandatory by default anyway.
 With that out of the way, `HTTP/2` when implemented over `TLS` does impose some requirements i.e. `TLS` version `1.2` or higher must be used, there must be a certain level of minimum key sizes, ephemeral keys are required etc.

 `HTTP/2` is here and it has already [surpassed SPDY in adaption](https://caniuse.com/#search=http2) which is gradually increasing. `HTTP/2` has alot to offer in terms of performance gain and it is about time we should start using it.

-For anyone interested in further details here is the [link to specs](https:/http2.github.iohttp2-spec) and a link [demonstrating the performance benefits of `HTTP/2`](https://www.http2demo.io/).

 And that about wraps it up.
 Until next time! stay tuned.